gjpelletier/stepAIC/README.md

 | s6            |   2.45869 |       2.46804 |        2.6051  |        2.6051  |
 ```

 ## Example 2.
+Use Stepwise regression to analyze diabetes data

-Use Stepwise regression to analyze the diabetes data set
+In this example we will use Stepwise regression to analyze the diabetes data available from sklearn.

 We will use the following optional arguments: